-Dr. Carolina Valdivia (Co-Principal Investigator) is a UC President’s Postdoctoral Fellow at UCLA and Founder of MyUndocumentedLife.org Her research interests include immigration, law and society, family life, education, race and ethnicity, and social movements.
-Her work explores the ways through which illegality impacts the lives of immigrant young adults and their families, including their educational trajectories and political participation.
+Dr. Carolina Valdivia (Co-Principal Investigator) is an Assistant Professor at UC Irvine and Founder of MyUndocumentedLife.org Her research interests include immigration, law and society, family life, education, race and ethnicity, and social movements.
+Her work explores how illegality impacts the lives of immigrant young adults and their families, including their educational trajectories and political participation.
 Her current research project explores the consequences of heightened immigration enforcement on undocumented immigrants and their families.

 Ana was born in Guerrero, Mexico.
 She came to the U.S around the age of 4, and was not aware of her undocumented status until she was about 18.
 In 2012 at age 15, she qualified for DACA and used her work permit to help pay for college.
 She is now 20 years old and in her junior year at Cal State San Marcos, majoring in Sociology.